DataShades/ckanext-files/docs/implementation-example.md

 `upload` receives the `location`(name) of the uploaded file; `upload` object with file's content; and `extras` dictionary that contains any additional arguments that can be passed to uploader.

+`Location` type is an alias for `str` that helps identify potentially unsecure invocations of the `Uploader.upload` method.
 We are going to ignore `location` and generate a unique UUID for every uploaded file instead of using user-defined filename.
+Because of it, it doesn't matter whether you pass `str(uuid_location)` or `shared.Location(uuid_location)` to the `upload` method in the end.

 The goal is to write the file into DB and return `shared.FileData` that contains location of the file in DB(value of `location_column`), size of the